MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`UseWebDeploy`** - **Publish using Web Deploy**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 `Publish using web deploy` options are supported only when using a Windows agent.
-On other platforms, the task relies on [Kudu REST APIs](https://github.com/projectkudu/kudu/wiki/REST-API) to deploy the App Service, and following options are not supported.
+On other platforms, the task relies on [Kudu REST APIs](https://github.com/projectkudu/kudu/wiki/REST-API) to deploy the App Service, and the following options are not supported.
 <!-- :::editable-content-end::: -->
 <br>